-6. Concluding Remark
+7. Concluding Remark

 Given the results and findings as documented in this memorandum report, TOU is of the view that the BTT Facility is operating in a manner that is very unlikely to adversely impact the local amenity from an odour viewpoint under the measured and current operating circumstances as found in the Audit.
+Notwithstanding this, as part of good practice, the follow-up recommendations should be implemented as soon as practicable.

-The next odour audit is due in April 2020.
+The next odour audit is due in November 2021.